korken89/esl/src/esl/callable/README.md

 // Lambda without capture is implicitly convertible to a function pointer auto d1 = my_func::from([](int i){ return i * i; });
 ```
-If the lambda needs capture, then `delegate` should be used.
+If the lambda needs capture, then `function` should be used.

 Invoking any of the previous:
 ```C++